qxb3/mirage-helper/README.md

 Simple as that :D

 ## Contributing
-Feel free to contribute and make a pull request :D
+Feel free to contribute and make a pull request and make sure to make a proper commit message ([commitzen](https://www.conventionalcommits.org/en/v1.0.0/)) :D

 ---